 - i.
 Each lot will be granted a single driveway connection to the adjacent roadway. - ii.
 The driveway, parking areas must be contained within the Building Envelope, with the exception of the portion of the driveway that crosses the front yard setback to connect with the roadway. - iii.
 The driveway width extending through the 25-foot front yard setback to the edge of the roadway shall be a minimum of 12 feet wide and a maximum of 14 feet wide. - iv.
-Surface materials used for the driveway, driveway apron and parking areas are subject to approval by the DRC. - v.
+Surface materials used for the driveway, driveway apron and parking areas are subject to approval by the DRC.

+- v.
 Driveways should be constructed of asphalt or pavers and may include a stone edging.
-Concrete driveways will be considered on a case by case basis. - vi.
+Concrete driveways will be considered on a case-by-case basis. - vi.
 All trees within 15 feet of the centerline of the driveway shall be limbed to provide at least 14 feet of vertical clearance above the pavement. - vii.
 The profile of the driveway where it intersects with the roadway pavement shall remain at or below the projected line of the roadway cross-slope for a minimum of five feet so that roadway snow removal will not damage the driveway surface. - viii.
+Driveway pavement needs to be flush with the existing roadway, with a tight, square joint appropriate for future crack sealing if necessary.
+The driveway pavement should not be feathered out over the top of the roadway. - ix.
 Owners are responsible for the construction and maintenance of their driveways, including the portion of the driveway between the property line and the edge of the roadway pavement.